 Itzï is a dynamic, fully distributed hydrologic and hydraulic model that simulates 2D surface flows on a regular raster grid and drainage flows through the SWMM model.
 It uses GRASS GIS as a back-end for entry data and result writing.

-Itzï is described in details in the following open-access article:
+The surface model of Itzï is described in details in the following open-access article:

 Courty, L. G., Pedrozo-Acuña, A., & Bates, P. D. (2017).
 Itzï (version 17.1): an open-source, distributed GIS model for dynamic flood simulation.
 Geoscientific Model Development, 10(4), 1835–1847. http://doi.org/10.5194/gmd-10-1835-2017